 With a newly formed start-up company, we sometimes assist with setting up Quickbooks Online accounts to help get things started.
-And starting from here as we help maintain the books on a timely basis, I get to observe how the company is impacted with each of the founder’s decision makings.
-Whether it’s fundraising, merging or selling the company, or acquiring another company, I’m able to learn how these decisions impact the companies’ financials and how to proceed in action in the accounting manner.
+And starting from here, as we help maintain the books on a timely basis, I get to observe how the company is impacted by each of the founder’s decision-making.
+Whether it’s fundraising, merging or selling the company, or acquiring another company, I can learn how these decisions impact the companies’ financials and how to proceed in action in the accounting manner.

-Working with a larger company sometimes can be challenging.
+Working with a larger company can sometimes be challenging.
 I could be dealing with a large number of transactions and more complexity when working on bookkeeping.
 This would call for more caution and sometimes consumes more time as I would need to do more cross-checking and analysis to make sure things are done right.
-But as time goes on and as a team, we are able to find other ways to be more efficient and accurate at the same time.
+But as time goes on and as a team, we can find other ways to be more efficient and accurate at the same time.

 One thing I find quite helpful when working with all these different tech companies is by making a breakdown procedure.
-This is something that Akshay has recommended to me and then I’ve also recommended to my other colleagues.
-It is a detailed, step by step breakdown of the workflow that we do for each of the companies.
+This is something that Akshay has recommended to me, and then I’ve also recommended it to my other colleagues.
+It is a detailed, step-by-step breakdown of the workflow that we do for each of the companies.
 Not only can it help us make sure we don’t miss anything when working on bookkeeping, but it can also act as guidance when another person is assigned to work on the company.
 For clients with a larger workflow, we also create a monthly checklist to make sure we don’t miss anything.